infobip/infobip-api-php-client/README.md

 and run `composer install` command inside the project's root folder.

+If your setup prevents you from using `composer` you can manually download this package and all of its dependencies and refference them from your code.
+However, there are solutions that can automate this process.
+One of them is `php-download` online tool.
+You can use it to find pre-composed [infobip client package](https://php-download.com/package/infobip/infobip-api-php-client), download it from there and use in your project without manually collecting the dependencies.

 ## Running examples

 Before you start any of the examples, you have to populate specific data (sender address, receiver address, etc.) to `infobip/examples/examples.php` file.